slipx06/sunsynk-power-flow-card/README.md

 ![image](https://user-images.githubusercontent.com/7227275/224839119-278e002b-4465-4e9e-b87c-8e15f6067ef4.png)

-5. Replace all the code with the contents of the card configuration file.
-Choose either the simple or full configuration file.
+5. Replace all the code with the contents of the applicable card configuration file.
+Choose either the static or animated card and the varient i.e. simple or full configuration files.
 See images above

 ![image](https://user-images.githubusercontent.com/7227275/224839288-6ca158f8-fdc7-4f72-a2b8-7e1f1854e3c4.png)